Mr-Smyth/circles/docs/Testing.md

 **<details><summary>After the development stage, i performed the following tests:</summary>**

 * :hammer: TEST:
-    * Restested with and without spouse/partners setup.
+    * Retested with and without spouse/partners setup.
 * :clipboard: RESULT:
     * Results as expected.
-    * No spouse or partner led the user to a page informing them that they cannot add children unless a partner is set.
+    * No spouse or partner, led the user to a page informing them that they cannot add children unless a partner is set.

 </details>